digma-ai/digma-intellij-plugin/README.md

 Digma is an IDE plugin for analyzing code runtime data.
-It enables rapid development in complex projects by linting and detecting issues as their appear, highlighting possible risks in code and providing code change analysis and context
+It enables rapid development in complex projects by linting and detecting issues as they appear, highlighting possible risks in code and providing code change analysis and context

 ### Digma lints common code smells and issues as you code